schuhwerk/php-error-log-viewer/readme.md

  - Reads the specified log file and automatically shows you new errors when they appear.
  - Groups errors with similar text.
 This is far from perfect and just works with the (default) log-format like:
    ```[12-Jun-2030 12:58:55] PHP Notice: ...```
- - Can be configured so clicking on an error will directly [bring you to the mentioned file and line in vscode](https://code.visualstudio.com/docs/editor/command-line#_opening-vs-code-with-urls).
+ - Can be configured so clicking on an error will directly bring you to the mentioned file and line in vscode ([more below](#linking)).

 ## Disclaimer
  - This contains code for deleting your log-file.